Practice targeted AMC-style multiple-choice questions on fever.

 A 35-year-old man presents to the clinic with a 3-month history of fatigue, weight loss, and night sweats.
 He also reports a persistent cough that has recently become productive of blood-streaked sputum.
 He has no significant past medical history and is not on any medications.
 He recently returned from a trip to Southeast Asia.
 On examination, he is febrile and has bilateral crackles in the upper lung fields.
 A chest X-ray shows cavitary lesions in the upper lobes.
 What is the most likely diagnosis?

-A 65-year-old man presents to the emergency department with a 2-day history of worsening left lower quadrant abdominal pain, associated with fever and chills.
-He reports a change in bowel habit with increased constipation.
-On examination, he is febrile at 38.6°C and has significant tenderness and guarding in the left iliac fossa.
-His white cell count is 18 x 10^9/L. A CT scan of the abdomen and pelvis is performed (image provided).
-Considering the patient's presentation and the findings on the provided image, which of the following represents the most appropriate initial management strategy?
+A 68-year-old man presents with 3 days of worsening left lower quadrant pain, fever, and nausea.
+He has a history of diverticulosis.
+On examination, he is tachycardic (HR 105), afebrile (37.5°C), and has localised tenderness with guarding in the left iliac fossa.
+His blood tests show a WCC of 16 x 10^9/L and CRP 150 mg/L. He is commenced on intravenous antibiotics.
+A CT scan is performed (image provided).
+Considering the clinical context and the findings on the image, what is the most appropriate next step in management?

 A 25-year-old woman presents to the clinic with a 2-week history of fatigue, sore throat, and swollen glands.
 She also reports a low-grade fever and mild headache.
 On examination, she has cervical lymphadenopathy and mild splenomegaly.
 A monospot test is positive.
 What is the most appropriate advice regarding her physical activity?